This delicious and easy vegan cauliflower cheese recipe is also gluten free and quick to make.

 Put a few centimetres of water in a pan and bring to the boil.
 Add salt to the water and then the cauliflower florets.
 They don’t need to be submerged in the water, just enough to create enough steam to cook them and for the water not to evaporate during the cooking time.

 Cover with a tightly fitting lid and leave to steam for about 10-15 minutes, turning carefully half way through, so that the cauliflower that was sitting in the water at the bottom are now sitting on top.

 The timing is very variable depending on your heat and the size of the cauliflower florets etc., so just keep an eye on them.
 You want the cauliflower to be cooked but not too soft.
 I like it to still have a bite to the tooth.

 If the cauliflower is well cooked, leave them to stand with air circulating in a colander for example, to stop them from cooking further.
 (If they’re over cooked, run them under the cold tap to prevent further softening.)

 If they’re still on the al-dente side however, you can pop them straight into the bottom of your casserole dish.

-Adding Beans to the Easy Vegan Cauliflower Cheese
+Adding Beans to this Vegan Cauliflower Cheese Recipe

 I love to add a jar of large white beans or butter beans to the casserole.
 Not only do they taste delicious in the final cauliflower cheese, but they’re packed with fibre and healthy protein and micronutrients.

 You could choose any type of bean you like to add to the cauliflower, or, if you don’t have any beans you also could add some green peas or tofu for an additional bit of protein.

 If using the white beans, simple empty the jar of beans into a colander and rinse under running water.
 Allow to drain or pat dry with some kitchen roll, then pour over the top of the cauliflower.